hashiprobr/nfp-java-rest/README.md

 ### Starting a server

-The first parameter of the `RestServer` constructor is the name of the package where the endpoints are located.
-The second parameter is the port where the server should listen.
-If omitted, it defaults to 8080.
+To build a server, you need the name of the package where the endpoints are located and a port.
+If the port is omitted, it defaults to 8080.

 ``` java
 public static void main(String[] args) {